 - In The Prince of Tennis, Atobe Keigo flings off his uniform's jacket as part of his dramatic first entrance onto the tennis court.

-- The first appearance of Dieci of Magical Girl Lyrical Nanoha has her appearing with a cloak that she promptly throws away together with the cloth wrapped around her BFG.
+- The first appearance of Dieci from Magical Girl Lyrical Nanoha StrikerS has her appearing with a cloak that she promptly throws away together with the cloth wrapped around her BFG.

 - Occurs in the fifth omake for To Heart: Remember My Memories, where Akari Kamigishi takes off her bear costume in front of a stunned Multi.